 The king cobra uses a neurotoxic venom that damages the nervous system.
 When injected with this venom, a human will suffer multiple types of nervous system failures.
 These can lead to cardiac arrest and the inability to breathe.

-This venom stands in contrast with a hemotoxic venom that kills blood cells and muscle.
+This venom stands in contrast with hemotoxic venom which kills blood cells and muscle.
 However, the king cobra’s venom can result in necrosis at the site of the envenomation.

 8. King Cobras Are the Only Snake That Builds a Nest for Their Young